martablangiardo/martablangiardo.github.io/index.md

-Welcome to the Bayesian Reasoning and Methods for spatio-temporal data module.
+Welcome to this joint module between MSc Epi (Bayesian Reasoning and Methods for spatio-temporal data) And HDA (Advance Analytics).

 Spatial and spatio-temporal analysis represent an increasingly important tool in public health research as well as in geographic and environmental epidemiology due to the emerging availability of spatial/temporal health data and the development of novel computational techniques, allowing for the analysis of large database.